ztp-at/RKSV/README.md

 receipt is lost and the start receipt of the (n+1)st register can not be verified.

+The `copyCashRegister` command copies the state of the n-Source-th cash register from the specified source state file to the n-Target-th cash register state.
+Note that this operation can result in an inconsistent state as the start receipt is lost and the start receipt of the (n-Target+1)st register can not be verified.

 The `setLastReceiptJWS` command sets the last known receipt for the nth cash register to the given value.